-Protect the System's assets in real terms such that assets are preserved to provide benefits to participants and their beneficiaries.
-Real terms shall be a measurement in current dollars that discounts inflationary increases in value as measured by the Consumer Price Index (CPI-U) seasonally adjusted.

-Achieve investment returns sufficient to meet the actuarial rate necessary to improve the future soundness of the System.
+- Protect the System's assets in real terms such that assets are preserved to provide benefits to participants and their beneficiaries.
+Real terms shall be a measurement in current dollars that discounts inflationary increases in value as measured by the Consumer Price Index (CPI-U) seasonally adjusted. - Achieve investment returns sufficient to meet the actuarial rate necessary to improve the future soundness of the System.
 This is defined as an investment return (current income plus realized and nonrealized gains and losses) that is greater than the actuarial rate.

-The desired investment objective is a long-term compound rate of return on the System's assets of 3.9% above the CPI-U seasonally adjusted or the actuarial rate (7.65%, effective July 1, 2018, with a 0.05% reduction annually thereafter until the rate is 7.50%), whichever is higher.
+The desired investment objective is a long-term compound rate of return on the System's assets of

+3.9% above the CPI-U seasonally adjusted or the actuarial rate , whichever is higher.
 The Board realizes that market performance varies and that this return objective may not be meaningful during some periods.